 Weapons are designed to be upgradeable in Phase Six.
-There is a list of weapon modifications, that make most sense for modern day weapons.
+There is a list of weapon modifications, which of course make sense primarily for modern weapons.
 Different ammunition is also represented as a weapon modification.
-For example: the horror expansion includes silver ammunition, which certainly works better against werewolves than the usual lead.
-Still, the modification makes sense in the Middle Ages for usage with bows.
-It's the modular nature of Phase Six that makes it a toolkit for any scenario you can imagine.
+For example, the horror expansion comes with silver ammunition, which works well against werewolves.
+Due to the modular structure, this can be used both in the Middle Ages for bows and in the modern era for an assault rifle.